pangeo-data/cmr/pangeo/README.md

       - `Delta/README.md` is the usual thing
       - `Delta/hubploy.yaml` is also not documented here yet; relegated to section 3 below

-Now that this is all 'completed' the PR to `pangeo-data/pangeo-cloud-federation` is sufficient to start the deployment in motion.
+Now that this is all "completed" the PR to `pangeo-data/pangeo-cloud-federation` is sufficient to start the deployment in motion.